-Combined effects of garlic and cinnamon, a natural solution to reduce antibiotics use

-Thanks to a unique technology, Excential Alliin Plus preserves the best of nature to boost animals' gut health.
+Garlic and cinnamon: a natural solution to reduce the use of antibiotics hanks to a unique technology, Excential Alliin Plus preserves the best of nature to boost animals' gut health.
 Combining the broad range of benefits attributed to garlic with the powerful essential oil of the cinnamon bark, Excential Alliin Plus' active ingredients have been reported anti-pathogenic, anti-inflammatory and pro-gut flora.